Seleya12/t-basics1SK/README.md

 # Week 3 Assignment 🎶

 This repository contains my third Python assignment for the course.
-The task was to build a **music-themed ASCII stage**
+The task was to build a a more complicated ASCII art design by integrating new concepts & tools.

-I chose this topic to stay on theme with the previous weeks, where I focused on music-related topics.
-Continuing the trend, this week, I decided to create a fun, interactive music stage , where the instrument name is featured front and center on the stage, with symbols and an audience enjoying the show.
+I tried to stay on theme with the previous weeks, where I focused on music-related projects, so I decided to create a fun, interactive music stage , where the instrument name is featured front and center on the stage, with symbols and an audience enjoying the show.

 ## What I Learned 💡